 The exact same challenge would be faced by your new social media manager.
 So when interviewing and assessing candidates, be sure to understand the tools they are reliant on and factor these into both your budgeting and your assessment of how the different candidates compare.
 As you would expect, these costs escalate according to the ambitions of your social media investment.
 So at the lowest level of investment, you'll only need a couple of inexpensive tools.
 But at the top level of investment you'll potentially need many more tools, some of which may be enterprise-level subscriptions, plus an ongoing social media advertising budget.

 If you're the person in HR or Recruitment who's been charged with making your company's first social media hire, hopefully the above has helped.
-We could certainly go into far more depth on this topic - and I do so in my presentation on the topic of hiring a social media manager.
-You can check timings for this and register to attend here.
 There are, of course, various other options you may wish to consider.
 You may want to use an agency to build this social media presence for a fraction of the cost of employing a social media manager in-house.
 You may feel you need some external help in assessing your final shortlist of candidates.
 If we can help in any way, please feel free to book in for a call and we'd be delighted to help.